AroraShreshth/wasender/docs/webhook.md

   webhookSecret // Crucial: Your webhook secret
 );

-// Now the \'wasender\' instance is ready to handle webhook events.
+// Now the \'wasenderapi\' instance is ready to handle webhook events.
 ```

 ## Processing Incoming Webhooks